Heart disease in dogs

 Your vet will do a thorough exam and ask a lot of questions about your dog's symptoms.
 It may be helpful to write down what you've observed before your visit so you don't forget anything important.

-If a minor congenital defect is discovered in your puppy, chances are the vet won't recommend surgery.
-If your pup's diagnosed with patent ductus arteriosis, a defect between the aorta and pulmonary artery that results in excess blood flow to the lungs, he'll probably need surgery.
+If a minor congenital defect is discovered in your puppy, chances are the vet won’t recommend surgery.
+If your pup’s diagnosed with patent ductus arteriosis, a defect between the aorta and pulmonary artery that results in excess blood flow to the lungs, they’ll probably need surgery.
 Without it, 60 percent of puppies will die before their first birthday (the rate drops to 10 percent with treatment).

 With acquired heart disease, the most likely treatment is an ACE inhibitor, a drug that reduces the stress on the heart (and may slow the deterioration of muscle) by reducing blood volume and pressure.
 It doesn't treat the underlying heart disease, but it does improve the symptoms.